Jeremy Zoll: Early life

 Zoll grew up in Ridgewood, New Jersey, and attended Ridgewood High School.
 Following high school, he attended Haverford College, where he was a four-year starter at catcher for the Fords, earning first-team all-Centennial Conference honors his senior year.
 He earned his bachelor's degree in East Asian studies with a minor in economics in 2012.

 Baseball career

 Early career

 Zoll began his career as a summer intern for the Cincinnati Reds in 2011, followed by a video internship for the Toronto Blue Jays's High-A affiliate Vancouver Canadians in 2012.
 He worked for the Los Angeles Angels from 2013 to 2016, as an advance scouting coordinator.
 From there, he worked for the Los Angeles Dodgers as their assistant director of player development from 2016 to 2017.

 Minnesota Twins

 Zoll was hired by the Minnesota Twins as their director of minor league operations, where he served from 2018 to 2019.
-He was promoted to assistant general manager in 2020, and assumed the title of vice president in 2021.
-Following the departure of Thad Levine as Twins general manager, Zoll was promoted on November 12, 2024.
+He was promoted to assistant general manager (GM) in 2020, and assumed the title of vice president in 2021.
+Following the departure of Thad Levine as Twins GM, Zoll was promoted on November 12, 2024.